Home Conditions Eye Conditions, A-ZRetinal Detachment » Retinal imaging

 In addition to monitoring the overall health of your eyes, a retinal exam can be used to detect the early signs of some conditions, including:

-Digital retinal imaging
+Digital retinal imaging during an eye exam

 These retinal imaging devices use special technology to photograph an ultra-wide view of the inside of your eye in a single image.
 Included in the image is a detailed view of the retina, optic nerve and retinal blood vessels, all of which can show signs of underlying eye conditions.
 The process is quick and painless, and doesn’t have any side effects.

-These tests are usually performed by an ophthalmologist, or more specifically, a retinal specialist.
-They may include:
+Other retinal tests are more specialized for diagnosing and monitoring specific eye conditions.
+They are usually performed by an ophthalmologist, or more specifically, a retinal specialist

-Ocular ultrasound.
 Ultrasounds use “silent” sound waves to get a real-time view of the inside of your eye.
 They can be particularly useful when there is bleeding inside the eye, which can make it difficult for an eye doctor to spot the signs of retinal detachment, retinal tears or other retinal conditions.
-Two different scans — an “A-scan” and “B-scan” — can be used to get different information about the retina and other tissues inside the eye.

-Fluorescein angiography.
-This is a test that involves injecting dye into the bloodstream and then taking pictures of the inner eye.
+Fluorescein angiography is a test that involves injecting dye into the bloodstream and then taking pictures of the inner eye.
 It is usually used to monitor the retinal effects of diabetes, hypertension or macular degeneration.
-Be careful not to confuse a fluorescein angiography with a fluorescein stain test, which is a way of detecting a scratched cornea or other issues on the front surface of the eye.

 Schedule an appointment with your eye doctor